 You may need to set up automatic enrollment in a workplace pension scheme when you start hiring new staff members.

-How to Employ Staff for the First Time: Guide for Employers
+How to Employ Someone for the First Time: Guide for Employers